What are claims and how to resolve them

 How do I appeal a claim?

-If the outcome was decided in the customer’s favor, you may be able to appeal the claim by providing new information.
-After the case closes in the Resolution Center, you have 10 days to appeal the outcome of the claim.
+If the outcome was decided in the customer’s favour, you may be able to appeal the claim by providing new information.
+After the case closes in the Resolution Centre, you have 10 days to appeal the outcome of the claim.
 Here’s a step-by-step guide on how to do so: